KudoAI/chatgpt.js/docs/USERGUIDE.md

 `msg`: A string which is the message to be displayed.

-`position`: A string specifying the position of the notification.
+`position` (optional): A string specifying the position of the notification.

-`notifDuration`: A float specifying the duration of the notification before it fades out.
+`notifDuration` (optional): A float specifying the duration of the notification before it fades out.

-`shadow`: A string specifying if the `box-shadow` CSS property should be used.
+`shadow` (optional): A string specifying if the `box-shadow` CSS property should be used.

 Example code: